 To maintain students' forward momentum (thus countering the risk of a "sophomore slump,") we will experiment with a two-day "re-orientation" that parallels first-year orientation.
-In preparation for their sophomore fall advising meeting (perhaps also at other times), students will be asked to write a personal statement reflecting on why Carleton has the graduation requirements it does, the interconnectedness of their courses, and how they envision their liberal arts education relating to their future.
-Such a statement would then be a key part of a student's advising file (it might also be included in his/her writing portfolio) and would help students articulate to prospective employers and/or fellowship or graduate admissions committees the value of the critical thinking, information literacy, ethical reflection and other skills they have acquired here.
+At various points over the course of their academic career, students will be asked to reflect (often in writing) on why Carleton has the graduation requirements it does, the interconnectedness of their courses, and how they envision their liberal arts education relating to their future.
+One intriguing example could be a personal statement in which students articulate to prospective employers and/or fellowship or graduate admissions committees the value of the critical thinking, information literacy, ethical reflection and other skills they have acquired here.
+Such statements would be part of students' advising files (and might also be included in their writing portfolios).

-Students in all classes will also benefit from web-based tools such as individually-tailored portfolios of possible advisers/mentors, links to FAQ pages based on class year, and upper-class "pen pals."
+Students in all classes will also benefit from web-based tools such as individually-tailored portfolios of possible advisers/mentors, links to "frequently asked questions" pages based on class year, and upper-class "pen pals."